iKwesi/aws-cloud-devops/2. Deploy a High-Availability Web App using CloudFormation/README.md

   Route Tables and Routes manage the traffic between the subnets and the internet through NAT Gateways and the Internet Gateway.

 - **NAT Gateways and Internet Gateway**
-  NAT Gateways and Internet Gateways enable access between subnets and the internet.
+  Generally, we place a NAT gateway in a public subnet to enable the servers in a private subnet to connect to the Internet.
+And sometimes, we want to prevent the Internet from connecting to the servers in the private subnet..

 - **Load Balancer, Autoscaling, Launch Configuration and Target Groups**
   The Load Balancer allows to evenly distribute requests to EC2 instances located in private subnets.
 This is possible by specifying the relevant TargetGroup in the Load Balancer's Listener.

 - **Security Groups**
-  Security Groups handle ingress and egress traffic for EC2 instances and in this project restrict ingress traffic to port 80.
+  Security Groups handle ingress and egress traffic for EC2 instances.
+We used only `port:80`.

-- **IAM Role and Instance Profile**
+- **IAM Role**
-  An IAM role will be created allowing ReadOnly access to S3 where the project's deployment files are located.
+  An IAM role will be created allowing ReadOnly access to S3.

 ### Bonus
 - **CloudWatch Alarm and  SNS Topic**